 Business risk profile draws support from growing demand for electricity.
 Units sold have increased at a CAGR of 4.6% over the last 5 years.
-This, along with increasing tariff post entry in the IMF Programme is expected to result in healthy growth in revenues over the rating horizon.
+This, along with increase in consumer-end tariff post entry in the IMF Programme is expected to result in healthy growth in collections over the rating horizon.
 Revenues are projected to grow at a CAGR of 11.6% over the period FY19-FY23